killergerbah/asbplayer/README.md

 #### Enhancing streaming video with asbplayer-controlled subtitles

-There are a number of ways to load subtitles with streaming video:
+There are a number of ways to load subtitles onto streaming video:

 1. Drag-and-drop a subtitle file into the video element you want to enhance.
 2. Load a subtitle file into the [asbplayer website](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to enhance.
 This is the recommended way to load BluRay subtitle files onto streaming video.
 3. Use <kbd>Ctrl + Shift + F</kbd> to select a video element to enhance.
 From the dialog that appears you can choose whether to load an [auto-detected subtitle track](#subtitle-track-detection-for-streaming-video) or an empty one.
 4. Open the side panel (<kbd>\`</kbd> button or `Open Side Panel` from the extension popup).
 When a video element is on screen, click on the `Load Subtitles` button to open the same subtitle track selector in (3).
+5. Right click on a video element and click "asbplayer" → "Load subtitles."

 asbplayer features will then be accessible for that video.